Frequent heavy drinking is a cause of cirrhosis.

-For cirrhosis to develop long-term, continuous damage to the liver needs to occur.
-When healthy liver tissue is destroyed and replaced by scar tissue the condition becomes serious, as it can start blocking the flow of blood through the liver.
+For cirrhosis to develop, long-term, continuous damage to the liver needs to occur.
+When healthy liver tissue is destroyed and replaced by scar tissue, the condition becomes serious, because it can start blocking the flow of blood through the liver.

-The liver carries out several essential functions, including the detoxification of harmful substances in the body.
+The liver carries out several essential functions; it helps to remove harmful substances from the body.
 It also purifies the blood and manufactures vital nutrients.

-If cirrhosis is mild the liver can make repairs and continue functioning properly.
-If the cirrhosis is advanced and more and more scar tissue forms in the liver, the damage is irreparable.
-The liver tissue is replaced by fibrous scar tissue as well as regenerative nodules (lumps that appear as a consequence of a process in which damaged tissue is regenerated).
+If cirrhosis is mild, the liver can make repairs and continue functioning properly.
+If the cirrhosis is advanced, and more and more scar tissue forms in the liver, the damage is irreparable.
+The liver tissue is replaced by fibrous scar tissue.
+Regenerative nodules may also form; these are lumps that appear as the liver tries to heal the damage.

 Causes of cirrhosis